NickAragua/PlayerEvalRanking/README.md

 If you mess up and want to undo your last action, click 'Undo'; it will undo most meaningful actions.

+To generate a list of player emails that you can copy+paste, right click in the gray area in the team box (bottom left) and select "Generate Mailing List".

 To save your work in progress click 'Save' and pick a destination file.
 To restore it, click 'Load'.

 The utility autosaves after every meaningful action.
 The backup is called "autosave_player_rankings.json" and lives where your executable lives.
 It can be loaded via the 'Load' mechanism.